Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 A young woman wearing an NSCC Applied Research sweatshirt standing in the college lobby smiling.

-NSCC’s SPRINT Fund empowers faculty and students to engage in impactful research with industry and community partners.
+NSCC’s SPRINT Fund empowers faculty and students to engage in impactful research projects with industry and community partners.
 Designed to foster innovation and skill development, this funding reflects NSCC’s commitment to collaboration and practical solutions.

 SPRINT—Supporting Practical Research and Innovation through NSCC Talent—offers microgrants for applied research projects that address real-world challenges.
 Thanks to funding from an Natural Sciences and Engineering Research Council of Canada (NSERC) Mobilize grant, students and faculty can turn ideas into meaningful outcomes.